Meet Jennifer L. Wortham

 1995 The University of Tampa, B.S.

 2001 University of Louisiana - Lafayette, Ph.D.

-Career SpecialtiesJen Wortham specializes in the study of agonistic and grooming behaviors of crustaceans, especially mantis shrimp.
+Career Specialties: Jen Wortham specializes in the study of agonistic and grooming behaviors of crustaceans, especially mantis shrimp.
 She also researches the reproductive biology of crustaceans as well as the fishery biology of mantis shrimp living in the Gulf of Mexico.
-Recently, she began studying the grooming behaviors of the freshwater shrimp Macrobrachium, as well as looking how the morphology in this group varies between species.
+She has been studying the grooming behaviors of the freshwater shrimp Macrobrachium, as well as looking how the morphology in this group varies between species.
 Currently, she is studying the grooming and agonistic behaviors of stone crabs and blue crabs.
 Wortham uses the scanning electron microscope to look at the morphology of the grooming appendages in crustaceans.
 Most importantly, she works side by side with undergraduates in her research and has several undergraduate research projects in progress.